woolandsilkco/woolandsilkco.github.io/_posts/2023-01-26-newsletter-january-30-2023.md

 <h2>Knitting Inspiration</h2>
 <p>Knitters are always looking for ideas.
 These four patterns will hopefully help you choose something for your next project.
 If only we had enough time !</p>
 <hr>
-  <h2>Fever Dreams Shawl:</h2>
+  <h2>Fever Dreams Shawl by: Kate Burge & Rachel Price</h2>
 <p><a href="https://www.ravelry.com/patterns/library/fever-dreams"><img src="/img/fever.jpg"></a>
 <br />
-Fever Dreams Shawl: by: Kate Burge & Rachel Price.
 An intermediate level pattern that features a simple slipped stitch dot motif and an interesting and easy to memorize honeycomb stitch.
 You can create it with a main and 3 accent colours or we think a main an 1 colour changing yarn might do very well.
 Two sizes, 68" or 94" (purchase yarn accordingly) We are suggesting <a href="https://www.woolandsilkcoshop.com/products/highland-alpaca-fine">Highland Alpaca Fine</a> or <a href="https://www.woolandsilkcoshop.com/collections/estelle/products/alpaca-merino-fine">Alpaca Merino Fine</a> or <a href="https://www.woolandsilkcoshop.com/products/vintage-sock">Berroco Vintage Sock</a> (it's super soft) for the main colour.
 You can choose your 3 contrasting colours from these as well.
 Or perhaps Laines du Norde Paint Sock for some fun honeycombs.
  <br /><br/>Pattern is $7.00USD on Ravelry<br />
   <a href="https://www.woolandsilkcoshop.com/products/vintage-sock"><img src="/img/btn_fever.png"></a></p>

 <hr />

-<h2>Korshaven Sweater Junior</h2>
+<h2>Korshaven Sweater Junior by: Tonje Hodne</h2>
 <p><a href="https://www.ravelry.com/patterns/library/korshavn-sweater-junior"><img src="/img/sweaterjr.jpg"></a>
 <br />
-Korshaven Sweater Junior by: Tonje Hodne.
 This has to be the sweetest little basketweave sweater I've seen in a long time.
 In a huge size range of 3 months to 14 years you can knit one for everyone!
 Originally knit in a 100% wool together with a mohair strand, we are thinking of something softer and easier to care for. <a href"https://www.woolandsilkcoshop.com/products/vintage-dk">Vintage DK</a> offers a wide range of colours in a superwash (machine wash, flat to dry).
 Other choices are <a href="https://www.woolandsilkcoshop.com/products/alpaca-merino-dk">Alpaca Merino DK</a>, <a href="https://www.woolandsilkcoshop.com/products/highland-alpaca-dk">Highland Alpaca DK</a>, <a href="https://www.woolandsilkcoshop.com/products/eco-tweed-dk">Eco Tweed DK</a> (hand wash) or <a href="https://www.woolandsilkcoshop.com/products/cherished-dk">Cherished DK</a>(anti-pilling, 100% acrylic, machine wash & dry) for this knit.
 Perfect for boys or girls.

  <br /><br/>Pattern is $8.60 CAD on Ravelry
   <a href="https://www.woolandsilkcoshop.com/products/vintage-sock"><img src="/img/btn_sweaterjr.png"></a></p>